KaziAmitHasan/kaziamithasan.github.io/_pages/about.md

 ## Education

 <ul>
-	<li> Doctor of Philosophy - PhD in Computing, Queen's University
+	<li> Doctor of Philosophy - PhD in Computing, Queen's University (May 2023 - Present)
   </li>
-  <li> Doctor of Philosophy - PhD in Computing, Queen's University
+  <li> Master of Science - MSc in Computing, Queen's University (September 2022 - May 2023)
+  Promoted to doctoral program without completion of your master’s degree for excellent research contribution.
   </li>
+  <li>Bachelor of Science - BSc in Computer Science & Engineering, Rajshahi University of Engineering & Technology
+ (January 2016 - October 2021)</li>
 </ul>